LoanBuilder: A PayPal Service Review

 I Got A Loan From LoanBuilder.
 Now What?

 On approval, WebBank (the bank responsible for originating LoanBuilder loans) will deposit the funds into your bank account.
-If your loan is approved before 5 PM EDT on Monday through Friday, the funds will generally transfer the next business day.
-If you are approved later than 5 PM, or during a weekend, the transfer might take a little longer.
+If your loan is approved before 5 PM EDT Monday through Friday, the funds will generally transfer the next business day.
+If you are approved later than 5 PM or during a weekend, the transfer might take a little longer.

 LoanBuilder Declined My Loan.
 Now What?